Partial permutohedra: Ehrhart polynomial of the partial permutohedron with

 \textbf{(1).} We begin with an $n$-dilated unit $4$-cube,

 which has Ehrhart polynomial $(nt+1)^4$.

 \textbf{(2).} Next, we consider

 We have removed from $\cP_1$ everything with $x_1+x_2+x_3+x_4>4n-6$.
-By Lemma~\ref{lem:strip}, the vertices of this removed piece are obtained as follows.
-The only vertex on the forbidden side (i.e., with $x_1+x_2+x_3+x_4>4n-6$) is $(n,n,n,n)$, and we cut along its four incoming edges, creating four new vertices, i.e., $(n-6,n,n,n)$ and its permutations.
+By Lemma~\ref{lem:strip}, the vertices of this removed piece can be obtained as follows.
+The only vertex on the forbidden side (i.e., with $x_1+x_2+x_3+x_4>4n-6$) is $(n,n,n,n)$, and we cut along its four incoming edges (from $(0,n,n,n)$ and its permutations), giving four further vertices, consisting of $(n-6,n,n,n)$ and its permutations.
 Since we have removed a half-open simplex, we correct by $-\binom{6t+3}{4}$.